BTS and Coldplay team up to rock the American Music Awards

-NEW YORK (AP) — BTS and Coldplay — two of the biggest groups on Earth — teamed up Sunday for a live and raucous version of their cosmic collaboration “My Universe” as the American Music Awards celebrated the best popular music for a second pandemic year.
+NEW YORK (AP) — BTS and Coldplay — two of the biggest groups on Earth — teamed up Sunday for a live and raucous version of their cosmic collaboration “My Universe” as the American Music Awards celebrated the best popular music for a second pandemic year with a mix of live and pre-taped performances.

-Silk Sonic’s Bruno Mars and Anderson .Paak kicked off the awards on a R&B funky pre-taped note with their “Smokin Out the Window” and host Cardi B in a fur headdress revved up the crowd, admitting she was sweating.
+Silk Sonic’s Bruno Mars and Anderson .Paak kicked off the awards on a funky, R&B and pre-taped note with their “Smokin Out the Window” and host Cardi B in a fur headdress — one of a constant stream of new outfits — revved up the crowd, admitting she was sweating.

 The fan-voted awards show was airing live from Los Angeles on ABC.
 Nominees were based on streaming, album and digital sales, radio airplay and social activity, and reflect the time period of Sept.
 25, 2020, through Sept.
 23, 2021.

 Machine Gun Kelly grabbed the favorite rock artist award.
-“I want to accept this for all the aspiring musicians, the one who desires to play an instrument, wants to rap, wants to sing, not just not just the rock artists, but all the artists,” he said.
+“I want to accept this for all the aspiring musicians, the one who desires to play an instrument, wants to rap, wants to sing — not just the rock artists, but all the artists,” he said.

 Luke Bryan was named favorite country artist Bad Bunny was favorite male Latin artist, The Weeknd was favorite male R&B artist and Drake won the favorite male hip-hop artist.
 Gabby Barrett took home the favorite country album for “Goldmine” and favorite country song for “The Good Ones.”